Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: RELATED WORK

 Authentication and access control have been a central focus of blockchain-based vehicular security.
 Tan and Chung \cite{tan2019secure} proposed a secure blockchain-assisted key management scheme for VANETs, while Noh et al. \cite{noh2020distributed} designed a distributed blockchain-based message authentication protocol.
 Adja et al. \cite{adja2021blockchain} advanced certificate revocation and status verification using blockchain, and Das et al. \cite{das2023secure} developed a blockchain vehicle identity management framework for ITS.

+Blockchain has also been leveraged to ensure data integrity and trustworthy event reporting.
+Dwivedi et al. \cite{dwivedi2021blockchain} proposed an IPFS-integrated blockchain protocol for secure event storage and sharing in VANETs, while Vangala et al. \cite{vangala2020blockchain} introduced the BCAS-VADN system to authenticate accident detection and notification reports on the blockchain.
+Resource sharing and content distribution also benefit from blockchain.
+Miglani and Kumar \cite{miglani2023blockchain} developed a blockchain-based framework for content-centric vehicle-to-grid (V2G) networks, ensuring secure and efficient content dissemination.
+Theodouli et al. \cite{theodouli2020towards} extended blockchain to identity and trust management in IoV ecosystems, while Stockburger et al. \cite{stockburger2021blockchain} explored decentralized identity for public transportation.

-Despite these advances, scalability and performance remain persistent challenges.
-Blockchain consensus mechanisms can introduce significant computational and communication overhead, constraining their use in highly mobile vehicular environments.
-Dwivedi et al. \cite{dwivedi2023design} proposed batch authentication to reduce verification overhead, while Adja et al. \cite{adja2021blockchain} and Liu et al. \cite{liu2022blockchain} proposed lightweight revocation and information sharing mechanisms to enhance efficiency.
-These approaches illustrate efforts to reconcile blockchain’s benefits with the stringent performance requirements of vehicular networks.
+Scalability and performance remain persistent challenges in blockchain-enabled vehicular security systems, as consensus mechanisms can introduce significant computational and communication overhead that constrains their applicability in highly mobile V2X environments.
+To mitigate these limitations, Dwivedi et al. \cite{dwivedi2023design} proposed batch authentication techniques to reduce verification overhead, while Adja et al. \cite{adja2021blockchain} and Liu et al. \cite{liu2022blockchain} introduced lightweight revocation and information-sharing mechanisms to improve efficiency.
+Collectively, these efforts highlight ongoing attempts to reconcile the security benefits of blockchain with the stringent performance requirements of vehicular networks.

-Despite extensive progress in identity management, Zero Trust, and blockchain-enabled ITS security, no integrated solution currently exists that combines Zero Trust principles with blockchain-based decentralized identity management tailored to autonomous vehicles.
-Existing solutions fail to simultaneously ensure scalability, timeliness of revocation, privacy-preserving authentication, and continuous verification in dynamic vehicular networks with a minimal overhead for real-time safety-critical applications such as platooning and cooperative perception.
-Our work addresses this gap by proposing a Zero Trust-based Decentralized Identity Management (D-IM) framework.
-By combining blockchain’s decentralized and tamper-resistant architecture with Zero Trust’s continuous verification and least-privilege principles, the proposed framework delivers a resilient, scalable, and privacy-aware identity management solution tailored to the stringent requirements of autonomous vehicles.
+Although substantial progress has been made in identity management, Zero Trust architectures, and blockchain-enabled ITS security, an integrated solution that combines Zero Trust principles with blockchain-based decentralized identity management specifically tailored to autonomous vehicles is still lacking.
+Existing approaches do not simultaneously achieve scalability and privacy-preserving authentication under the tight latency constraints imposed by dynamic vehicular networks and real-time safety-critical applications such as platooning and cooperative perception.